 BUS 505 Corporate Finance (3) The study of key financial concepts including capital budgeting, cost of capital, risk, and return, cash flow analysis, and an understanding of financial statements.
+Prerequisite: BUS 515.

 BUS 510 Financial Management (3) Examines the nature and significance of managing the finances of the firm; biblical financial principles; significance of financial ratios and interpretation of financial statement items for managerial decision making, ethical issues regarding financial decisions.
-Prerequisite: BUS 505 or permission of the instructor.
+Prerequisites: BUS 505 recommended; BUS 515 or permission of the instructor.

 BUS 515 Financial and Managerial Accounting (3) The study of accounting for the manager; emphasis on financial reporting, financial performance evaluation, ethical issues, and cost accounting.
-Prerequisite: BUS 505 or permission of the instructor.